maybebyte/anthesis/software.md

 [Dmenu](https://tools.suckless.org/dmenu/).
 Despite appearances, I use it as a conventional launcher very rarely (most of the programs I launch have key bindings associated with them already).
-Its strength in my eyes is its ability to read from STDIN and present a relevant menu.
+Dmenu's strength in my eyes is its ability to read from STDIN and present a relevant menu.
 Given this functionality, it's an excellent tool for scripting.